prashi23/Shopaholic-3D/README.md

  ## Inspiration

 Ever thought of **going** shopping but virtually?
-There are alot of shopping games out there but all are mostly in 2D.
-So, I along with my team came up with cool idea of creating a 3D shopping complex.
-You can control your GameObject and make it go anywhere, any shop, any building and can moon walk on roads blindly without the fear of getting hit xD (P.S: only in the game)
+There are a lot of shopping games out there but all are mostly in 2D.
+So, I along with my team came up with a cool idea of creating a 3D shopping complex.
+You can control your GameObject and make it go anywhere, any shop, any building, and can moonwalk on roads blindly without the fear of getting hit xD (P.S: only in the game)

  ## What it does?